 To complete the analysis, the benefits are added together and divided by the costs to create a "Benefit-Cost Ratio", or BCR.
 A BCR over 1.0 shows that the estimated benefits over time are greater than the estimated costs.
-Remember that benefits can be positive or negative, and that negative benefits will make the dollar value of the overall benefits decrease, whereas positive benefits will make the dollar value of the overall benefits increase.
-The project costs remain the same under each growth scenario, but vary between the Excellent Fit and Acceptable Fit design option.
+Remember that benefits can be positive or negative.
+Negative benefits will make the dollar value of the overall benefits decrease, whereas positive benefits will make the dollar value of the overall benefits increase.
+The project costs remain the same under each growth scenario.
 Several project benefit values also remain the same under each growth scenario, including: solar array electricity and emissions savings, amenity value loss, bulk material and tailpipe emissions from construction activities, other one-time construction emissions, and carbon sequestration impact.
 Travel benefits, emissions from traffic, and noise benefits change according to the level of anticipated travel under each growth scenario.
-Benefits were assumed equal for both the Excellent Fit and Acceptable Fit option.

-Table 10 and Table 11 summarise the results of the analysis with inclusion of the solar array.
-All scenarios have a BCR over 1.0, indicating that they would be more beneficial than costly over time.
-Due to the Acceptable Fit having lower costs and equal benefits compared to the Excellent Fit, the BCRs are higher.
-For the Acceptable Fit design option, the anticipated benefits are more than three times greater than costs.
+Table 9 and Table 10 summarise the results of the analysis with inclusion of the solar array.
+The Low Growth and Medium Growth scenarios both have a BCR over 1.0, indicating that they would be more beneficial than costly over time.